UMF - African pattern logo

 Mindfulness-based supervision is a key element of becoming a mindfulness-based teacher operating in line with the BAMBA Good Practice Guidelines for Teaching Mindfulness-based Courses listed on their website.

-Mindfulness-based Supervision delivered by the Urban Mindfulness Foundation provides you with a unique and invaluable opportunity to reflect upon and inquire about your mindfulness teaching and practice in relation to social justice, equality, equity, diversity and inclusion with an experienced mindfulness teacher experienced in the field and subject area.
+Mindfulness-based Supervision delivered by the Urban Mindfulness Foundation provides you with a unique and invaluable opportunity to reflect upon and inquire about your mindfulness teaching and practice in relation to social justice, equality, equity, diversity and inclusion with experienced mindfulness teachers working in the field and subject area.

-A key element of our mindfulness supervision is that everything that happens within the supervision process is held within a container of mindfulness that facilitates deep enquiry and insights into the processes and experiences of the supervisee’s experience of being a mindfulness teacher.
+A key element of our mindfulness supervision is that everything that happens within the supervision process is held within a container of mindfulness that facilitates deep enquiry and insights into the processes and experiences of the supervisee as a mindfulness teacher.

-Mindfulness supervision from the Urbaan Mindfulness Foundation focuses not only on your teaching work and skills from an inclusion perspective, but also your personal mindfulness practice and how it impacts or influences everyday life and the work you do. from an inclusion and perspective.
+Mindfulness supervision from the Urban Mindfulness Foundation focuses not only on your teaching work and skills from an inclusion perspective but also on your personal mindfulness practice and how it impacts or influences everyday life and your work.

-Our mindfulness supervision sessions are also designed to create an alliance between you and your supervisor around the topic of mindfulness teaching from an inclusive anti oppresive lens that fosters an open and creative exploration of your own personal practice and how it interweaves with your teaching and mindfulness teaching offerings.
+Our mindfulness supervision is also designed to create an alliance between you and your supervisor around the topic of mindfulness teaching from an inclusive anti-oppressive lens that fosters an open and creative exploration of your practice and how it interweaves with your teaching and mindfulness offerings.

-The aims of supervision as delivered by the Urban Mindfulness Foundation, also includes development of the skills to engage with an embodied presence and compassionate dialogue around all aspects of teaching and practicing mindfulness inclusively.
-Sessions might also include trying out new or old teaching practices and gaining feedback on innovations to gain confidence and support in becoming your own authentic teacher and practitioner.
+An aim of this culturally appropriate supervision, as offered by the Urban Mindfulness Foundation, includes the development of the skills to engage in an embodied presence and compassionate dialogue around all aspects of teaching and practising mindfulness inclusively.
+Sessions might also include trying out new or old teaching practices and gaining feedback on innovations to gain confidence and support in becoming your authentic teacher and practitioner able to widen your connection and reliability to diverse audiences.

 Likewise, if your mindfulness work connects with healing trauma, or any form of identity based harm, we might also be a great match for you.